 Permit Application Submittal to the Division

-For all construction (including adding previously unlicensed space to a Health Facility license) or operational permits not covered under a Limited Scope Project permit as defined by this Article 7.2.1, the Business Entity shall submit a complete plan review application package to the Division for Life Safety Code compliance review. forty-nine () (3)(3) SIf there is not a local building department, the Business Entity shall also submit a complete plan review application package to the Division for Building Code compliance review.
+For all construction (including adding previously unlicensed space to a Health Facility license) not covered under a Limited Scope Project as defined by this Article 7.2.1, the Business Entity shall submit a complete plan review application package to the Division for Life Safety Code compliance review.

+Exception: The addition of previously unlicensed space that is not a change of occupancy and that meets the definition of “Business Occupancy” per the adopted edition of NFPA 101, Life Safety Code with forty-nine (49) or fewer occupants in an existing building under three (3) stories in height, or three (3) or more stories in height if Section 38.3.4 of the Life Safety Code is met, shall not require a plan review or a permit from the Division.
+An inspection will still need to occur after the initial certificate of compliance is issued.
+The inspection will occur within a three-to-five-year span, as appropriate for the facility licensure type.

+If the Division is the Building Code Official, the Business Entity shall also submit a complete plan review application package to the Division for Building Code compliance review.

+If the Division is the Fire Code Official, the Business Entity shall also submit a complete plan review application package to the Division for Fire Code compliance review.

 The plan review application package must be submitted to the Division in the format defined by Division policy.

-The building permit application package shall be concurrently submitted to the Division and to the local fire department.
-Either the Qualified Fire Department or the Division will review the submittal for compliance with the applicable codes.
+The permit application package shall be concurrently submitted to the Division and to all applicable AHJs..

-Permit issuance is contingent upon the review and approval of the submittal by the applicable Life Safety and/or Fire Code Officials.
-The Business Entity is required to contact the local fire department to determine the required submittal items not listed in this rule.
+Permit issuance is contingent upon the review and approval of the submittal by the applicable Building, Life Safety, and/or Fire Code Officials.
+The Business Entity is required to contact all applicable AHJs to determine the required submittal items not listed in this rule.

 Plan Review and Permitting by the Division